thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ```

 Score!
 We don't need a new query for `rename`.
-`references_of` gives us every occurence of a variable already.
+`references_of` gives us every occurrence of a variable already.
 But, rather than a list of locations, we return a `WorkspaceEdit`.
 As a server, we don't modify files directly.
 We can't risk modifying a file while the user's trying to interact with it.